Hiya, folks, I'm Rush Lindbaugh, the big voice on the right.

 This is indeed a dangerous step, and I think the weekend's behavior on the part of Nicaragua and the Soviet Union should only remind us how truly dangerous the world is.

-He had uh Daniel Ortega running the Sandinistas.
+It had Daniel Ortega running the Sandinistas.

 Yeah, buying sunglasses.